oauth2-proxy/oauth2-proxy/README.md

 If you want to contribute to the project.
 Please see our [Contributing](https://oauth2-proxy.github.io/oauth2-proxy/community/contribution) guide.

+Who uses OAuth2-Proxy have a look at our new [ADOPTERS](ADOPTERS.md) file and feel free to open a PR to add your organisation.

 Thanks to all the people who already contributed ❤

 <a href="https://github.com/oauth2-proxy/oauth2-proxy/graphs/contributors">